 - Appetite disturbances: A person may experience a lack of appetite or overeat in response to money anxiety.

-- Obsessive-compulsive behaviors: A person may obsess about finances (balances or upcoming bills) and engage in checking behaviors to ease this (financial accounts, financial news, stocks, etc.).3
+- Obsessive-compulsive behaviors: A person may obsess about finances (balances or upcoming bills) and engage in checking behaviors to ease this anxiety (financial accounts, financial news, stocks, etc.).3

 What Causes Financial Trauma?